Successfully Entered

 Made by: Nanit

-Here’s the deal: most baby monitors suck.
-We’ve tried A LOT of them.
-Picture quality, range, ease of use, sound quality—you’re always going to compromise on something.
+Here’s the deal: almost all baby monitors suck.
+And we’ve tried A LOT of them.
+Picture quality, range, ease of use, sound quality… you’re always going to compromise on something.

 An in-depth review of the Nanit Pro Smart Baby Monitor

-We’ll start with a quick video, and then cover (click/tap on a section to skip ahead to it)
+We’ll start with the video and then cover (click/tap on a section to skip ahead to it):

 So, here we go.